OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

 .. describe:: placeholder (String, null)

-     help text that appears inside the field when it is empty
+     Example or hint text that is shown inside the field with low contrast when it is empty.

      Default
        No help text appears in input field